mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ## Pontoon in-context editor

-Pontoon’s in-context editor displays the translatable strings as they appear on the web page alongside the editing space.
-This means that translators can see how the source string appears and how the translation looks in real time.
+Pontoon’s in-context editor displays the translatable strings as they appear on the web page, alongside the editing space.
+This means that translators can see where the source string appears and how the translation looks in real time.
 Pontoon’s in-context editor shows the strings in context on the right with the translation workbench on the left

 ![in-context editor](/assets/images/pontoon/ui/incontext_edit.png)